 DPAC supports industry efforts to increase transparency and accountability and encourage continuous improvement with regard to the care and welfare of animals.

-Canada’s dairy processors support Canada’s dairy farmers’ ongoing work toward providing the highest possible standard of care for dairy cattle.
-DPAC works closely with Dairy Farmers of Canada to ensure that policies and programs are in place to achieve the high standard of care that Canada’s processors and their customers have come to expect.
+Advancing animal welfare practices in Canada requires ongoing collaboration.
+DPAC works closely with Dairy Farmers of Canada to support their efforts to ensure that farmers are given the tools and guidance they need to continue to meet the high standard of animal care and welfare that Canada’s processors and their customers have come to expect.

 Canada’s dairy processors have long refused to take the milk from farms which fail to meet the high standards of care set by provincial boards and the Dairy Farmers of Canada.
-Since 2016 we have clearly outlined our expectations of Canada’s dairy farmers and the provincial boards that collect and sell their milk.
-Beyond this, we strongly support the Five Freedoms for farm animals and we continuously advocate for measures that are aligned with these principles, such as moving to loose houses for cattle, providing group housing for dairy calves, and ending the use of electricity on farms.
+DPAC has consistently outlined our expectations of Canada’s dairy farmers and the provincial boards that collect and sell their milk.

-As part of this commitment, DPAC supports the important work of organizations like the Canadian Global Food Animal Residue Avoidance Databank (CgFARAD).
+To support these efforts, DPAC contributes to the important work of the Canadian Global Food Animal Residue Avoidance Databank (CgFARAD).
 CgFARAD helps vets receive the unbiased and scientifically-based information they need to support the safety of Canada’s food supply against accidental contamination of residues of drugs and pesticides.

 - Board Member of the National Farm Animal Care Council, a multi-stakeholder approach to developing science-informed Codes of Practice for the care and handling of farm animals.

 - Member of Animal Health Canada, a collaboration of federal, provincial, territorial, and industry/non-government stakeholders to address important topics such as emergency management, animal welfare, and animal health surveillance.